Provisional Government of Lithuania: History

 The Lithuanian Activist Front announced the creation of the provisional government on 22 June 1941, as the June Uprising in Lithuania began.

-The Nazi regime envisioned Lithuania as a future part of Greater Germany, and was not much interested in Lithuanian independence.
+The Nazi regime envisioned Lithuania as a future part of Greater Germany, and was not interested in Lithuanian independence.
 It did allow the Provisional Government to operate while it was useful.

 Literary historian Juozas Ambrazevičius-Brazaitis became acting prime minister instead of Škirpa.
 He served from June 23, 1941 to August 5, 1941.

 Vygantas Vareikis wrote that the Lithuanian Provisional Government "did not encourage brutal actions" against Jews or LAF leaders, and the local press proposed that only high-ranking Communist officials and NKVD officers should be punished by death.
-Lithuanian rebels had liberated Lithuania by the time the Wehrmacht arrived, and rescued over 300 political prisoners who would have been killed by Cheka.
+Lithuanian rebels had liberated Lithuania by the time the Wehrmacht arrived, and rescued over 300 political prisoners who would have been killed by the NKVD.
 The June Uprising laid the foundations for anti-Nazi resistance that later transformed into an anti-Soviet resistance.
-The Provisional Government did little to stop the anti-Jewish violence encouraged by the Nazis and the anti-Semitic leadership of the Lithuanian Activist Front.
+The Provisional Government did little to stop the anti-Jewish violence encouraged by the Nazis and the antisemitic leadership of the Lithuanian Activist Front.
 Lithuanian police battalions formed by the Provisional Government helped the Nazis carry out the Holocaust.
 Stanislovas Stasiulis pictured the history of the Holocaust in Lithuania as "three layers and periods."
 The first, he wrote, involves the relationship between Lithuanians and Jews during the Nazi occupation, and the second followed the Soviet re-occupation.
 The third period of interest covers the historiography since 1990, he wrote, which has attempted new and open discussions of the defensive (emigré) and ideological (Soviet) reactions to the Holocaust.
-The Soviet refusal to acknowledge the racialism of the Holocaust helped trigger a defensive cultural response known as double genocide theory, which equated the Holocaust and the Stalinist brutality meted out to Lithuanian by the Soviets.
+The Soviet refusal to acknowledge the racialism of the Holocaust helped trigger a defensive cultural response known as the double genocide theory, which equated the Holocaust and the Stalinist brutality meted out to Lithuanian by the Soviets.
 Considered by some a form of Holocaust trivialization, this paradigm has sometimes been taken as far as portraying Nazi pogroms as retaliation.

 LAF leader Kazys Škirpa, former Lithuanian envoy to Germany, was named prime minister.
 But he was in Berlin and the Germans put him under house arrest.
 Rapolas Skipitis, another minister-to-be in Berlin, was prevented from leaving as well.
 Vytautas Bulvičius was to become Minister of Defence but the Soviets arrested him on 2 June and General Stasys Raštikis replaced him.

 The Provisional Government dissolved in August 1941 after deciding that it had failed to achieve an autonomous if not independent Lithuania under German patronage.